e96031413/eyny_crawler/index.md

 This is a crawler which can crawl article title and URL  from eyny

-You can choose the download URL is Mega or Google Drive
+You can choose the download source is from Mega or Google Drive

 ## Usage